Metaform/dcsa/content/en/technical/virtual.connector.architecture.md

 #### Provision Manager

 The Provision Manager is responsible for orchestrating deployments and managing deployment state.
 It contains a **Deployment Orchestrator**, a workflow system built on a distributed, reliable messaging platform.
 When a deployment manifest is submitted, it is converted to an **Orchestration**.
 The orchestration contains a directed acyclic graph (DAG) of **Actions** that are asynchronously executed in order.
 To understand how this works, consider the deployment manifest generated for the Acme onboarding:

+> The Provision Manager uses a default orchestration system built on the open-source [CNCF NATS messaging system](https://nats.io).
+If additional requirements arise, this default implementation can be substituted for alternatives such as [Eclipse Symphony](https://eclipse.dev/symphony/) through the CFM modularity system.

 **Acme Onboarding Deployment**